balakirevs/adorable_avatars/README.md

 end
 ```

-| Note: Size can range from 40px to 285px
+> Note: Size can range from 40px to 285px

 Adorable avatars create simple wrapper around image_tag, so you can use all options that [image_tag](http://api.rubyonrails.org/classes/ActionView/Helpers/AssetTagHelper.html#method-i-image_tag) accepts

 ```erb
 <%= adorable_avatar user.email, size: 50, alt: 'Adorable avatar' %>
 ```

+## Contributing

+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request

+## Copyright

+Copyright (c) 2015 Mateusz Świszcz.
+See LICENSE for details.